Grand Western Canal: Extension

 In Summer 2017, the Friends of the Grand Western Canal announced a scheme to rebuild around 2 mi of canal on the western approaches of Taunton.
 This would see a replica of one of Green's boat lifts constructed near the Silk Mills park and ride car park, and a new canal built across empty public land to join the Tone below French Weir, roughly following the link constructed by the Bridgwater and Taunton Canal in 1834.
 Above the working lift, 1/2 mi of the canal would be restored to provide moorings for boats using the lift.
 The scheme is supported by local MPs and by Taunton Council.
-The Friends are hoping to carry out a feasibility study in 2018, at a cost of £35,000.
-A competition to design the boat lift using modern materials and energy efficient mechanisms, but remaining faithful to Green's basic design, has been launched, and is supported by the engineers Clarke Bond, the Institution of Civil Engineers and the University of Exeter.
+The Friends were hoping to carry out a feasibility study in 2018, at a cost of £35,000.
+A competition to design the boat lift using modern materials and energy efficient mechanisms, but remaining faithful to Green's basic design, was launched, and was supported by the engineers Clarke Bond, the Institution of Civil Engineers and the University of Exeter.
+The first stage of the project was operational by mid-2020, with solar-powered boats operating on 1 mi of canal between the proposed site of the new boat lift at Silk Mills Water Station and French Weir in Taunton.
+The shuttle boats take around 15 minutes to complete the journey.

 2012 breach and repair

 Exceptionally heavy rainfall in November 2012 caused a major break in the Grand Western Canal's banks, near Halberton, necessitating nearby homes to be evacuated.
 Two temporary dams were installed which allowed the rest of the canal to remain open and meant the horse drawn barge at Tiverton was able to run throughout the summer of 2013.
 Around 400 fish were returned to the canal from a flooded field but many fish including pike, eels, perch, bream, tench and roach were lost.
 About 25 people from the Environment Agency and Tiverton Angling Club assisted with saving the fish.
-The Environment Agency restocked the canal with 3,000 fish in January 2013 and by May the Environment Agency said they were flourishing.
+The Environment Agency restocked the canal with 3,000 fish in January 2013 and by May they reported that the fish were flourishing.